arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLEHeartRateMonitor/Genuino101CurieBLEHeartRateMonitor.md

   blePeripheral.setAdvertisedServiceUuid(heartRateService.uuid());  // add the service UUID

-  blePeripheral.addAttribute(heartRateService);   // Add the BLE Heart Rate service
+  blePeripheral.addAttribute(heartRateService);   // Add the Bluetooth LE Heart Rate service

   blePeripheral.addAttribute(heartRateChar); // add the Heart Rate Measurement characteristic

-  /* Now activate the BLE device.
-It will start continuously transmitting BLE
+  /* Now activate the Bluetooth LE device.
+It will start continuously transmitting Bluetooth LE

-     advertising packets and will be visible to remote BLE central devices
+     advertising packets and will be visible to remote Bluetooth LE central devices

      until it receives a new connection */